 This guy gets to live out his dream job every day.
-He knows more about basketball in his left hand thumb than I will ever know (or want to know) about basketball.
+He knows more about basketball in his left-hand thumb than I will ever know (or want to know) about basketball.
 He is a true success at what he does, as well as an early adopter in his job among his peers.
 No one in the NBA is doing what he is doing.

 He is not just the voice of the Utah Jazz, calling out all the play-by-play action, but a brand ambassador for the team, as well as the NBA.
 He has fans all over the globe, and it is easy to see why.

-David Locke reminds me of two people in the internet marketing world:
+David Locke reminds me of two people in the Internet marketing world:

-- Marcus Sheridan aka The Sales Lion.
-Marcus has a way to give a presentation in a way that brings not only the problem, but the solution to the masses.
+Marcus Sheridan aka The Sales Lion.
+Marcus has a way to give a presentation in a way that brings not only the problem but the solution to the masses.
 Meaning, he can break it down to what anyone can understand, and think to themselves “ah ha, I can go and do that”!

 Both Gary and Marcus have an amazing story behind their personal and professional brands.
 David Locke, while he may not know it, is headed in that same direction.
-With a little bit of polish here and there on his presentation, David could find himself in a summertime speaking circuit across the US talking about how and why he does what he does, and the audience will eat it up!
+With a little bit of polish here and there on his presentation, David could find himself on a summertime speaking circuit across the US talking about how and why he does what he does, and the audience will eat it up!

 Sometimes it is not all about the numbers, we’ll, OK maybe it is.
 But before you have the numbers, you have to have your why, and the passion to do what you do, or you may as well go hang up your jersey, and retire.